 From this point I was really able to really start testing the cabinet with games.
 To start with I used my main PC externally, but I was soon ready to install the dedicated computer in the cabinet.
 For the dedicated PC I went with mostly used parts.
 Intel i5 7500, 8Gb DDR4 2400mhz, Gigabyte H100M-S2H motherboard and a Nvidia Quadro K2200.
 I needed an Nvidia graphics card for the TechnoParrot Arcade framework/emulator, but it didn’t need to be anything special.
 I already had the old Quadro card anyway.
 All this installed in a very bare metal stripped down chassis and fitted perfectly into the base.
 The PC has a nice industrial look now.

-I wasted to allow use a real coin meter to get credit in the games, for a real arcade feel.
+I wanted to use a real coin meter to get credit in the games, for a real arcade feel.
 On the original Sega racing cabinets the tower is on the right of the player (or between two cabinets).
 For my build I wanted to have it on the left near the wall and under the gear stick.
 I constructed a thin box to hold the credit mechanism, and a opening hatch to retrieve the coins.
 This was also a great place for the PC power button.
 I used an illuminated push switch.
 The box was sanded and painted black.

 The Logitech wheel came with a set of pedals, and these worked perfectly fine, but didn’t really look the part.
 I found a set of Sega arcade pedals that matched my intended design from a local arcade supplier.
 They were complete, but needed lots of work.
 To start with I fully dismantled the pedal assembly and soaked every spring, washer, screw and bolt in degreaser and how water.
 The base plate seems to be aluminium, I cleaned this with water first then used a drill wire brush head to remove the built up dirt and oxidization.